stefanoslig/blog/_posts/testing-functional-guards-and-resolvers.md

 ### Testing functional resolvers and guards (No Testbed required)

 The second way to test a resolver or a guard doesn't require using `TestBed`.
-To do this, we need to modify a little bit the resolver or the guard, so it can accept the injectable(s) as a parameter with a default value.
+To do this, we need to modify the resolver or the guard a little bit, so it can accept the injectable(s) as a parameter with a default value.
 To do this we need to extract the main logic of the resolver or guard in a separate function as you can see in the following code snippet.

 ```ts
 export const heroResolver: ResolveFn<Hero> = (